macewanCS/Nodepad--/spec/UserStories.md

 * As an IT or HR worker, I need to be able to access all tickets related to my department.

-##HR Worker

-* As a HR worker, I need to be able to report technical issues to IT through an online web portal.

-* As a HR worker, I need to be able to access all HR related tickets for my branch (ask vicky, is it central HR or per branch).

-* As a HR worker, I need to be able to close tickets that I have solved.
+* As an IT or HR worker, I need to be able to close tickets that I have solved.

-* As a HR worker, I need to be able to add comments to tickets that will be seen only by the original ticket creator..
+* As an IT or HR worker, I need to be able to communicate with the original ticket creator.

-##IT Worker

-* As an IT worker, I need to be able to report human issues to HR through an online web portal.

-* As an IT worker, I need to have access to all IT related tickets.

-* As an IT worker, I need to have the issue and any related data on hand so that I can fix the problem efficiently,
+* As an IT or HR worker, I need to have the issue and any related data on hand so that I can fix the problem efficiently.

-* As an IT worker, I want to be able add comments to tickets to communicate with the original ticket creator, in case I need additional information.

 ##IT/HR Manager